TNanukem/TNanukem/README.md

 My name is Tiago, I'm a Computer Engineer graduated from University of São Paulo and a Data Scientist @ Big Data.

-My main side project right now is the EPCSAC, which is an online platform for researchers to compare Cloud Scheduling Algorithms.
-This started as my final project for my Computer Engineering degree, but I'm still improving the project and will keep doing so in the future.
+My main side project right now is the scikit-net, a python framework for machine learning tasks using complex networks.
+I also am the developer of the EPCSAC, which is an online platform for researchers to compare Cloud Scheduling Algorithms.
+The EPCSAC started as my final project for my Computer Engineering degree, but I'm still improving the project and will keep doing so in the future.

 My main interests are:
-- :bar_chart: Machine Learning and Data Science
+- :bar_chart: Machine Learning, Data Science and Complex Networks
 - :cloud: Cloud Computing
 - :video_game: Emulation and Simulation